new ( %opts )

 This will create a new Test::WebDriver object, which subclasses Selenium::Remote::Driver.
 This subclass provides useful testing functions.
 It is modeled on Test::WWW::Selenium.

 Environment vars can be used to specify options to pass to Selenium::Remote::Driver.
-ENV vars are prefixed with TWD_
+ENV vars are prefixed with TWD_.

-Set the Selenium server address with $TWD_HOST
+Set the Selenium server address with $TWD_HOST and $TWD_PORT.

 See Selenium::Driver::Remote for the meanings of these options.